NecsusECS/Necsus/README.md

 #### Queries that exclude components

-There will be times you want to query for entities that contain a set of entities, but also exclude anoter set of components.
+There will be times you want to query for entities that contain a set of entities, but also exclude another set of components.
 This can be accomplished with the `Not` type:

 ```nim